 Drew Reviews Surly’s Tiramisu Funeral Bar Dessert Stout

-Okay, so I’ve been diving into the craft beer scene for roughly a year now.
+Okay, so I’ve been diving into the craft beer scene for roughly a year and a half now.
 I think that means I’ve earned the title of amateur beer snob.
 I’m not a professional yet, but I’d like to think I’m climbing the ladder.

 Amateur though I may be, I’ve consumed my fair share of beer, and I know a good beer from a bad one (and there are PLENTY of bad ones out there.)
 Even brands that generally offer decent beverages often make a few mistakes here and there.

 But there’s one brand that I’ve been digging recently that I can honestly say I’ve been impressed with all the way around.
 I’m talking about the one and only – Surly.
 If you’re a Minnesotan, you’re already familiar with this name.

 They’re the most famous craft beer made in Minnesota, and for good reason.
 Every beverage they have to offer downright awesome.
 I recently decided to try Surly's Tiramisu Funeral Bar dessert stout.
 I have to say, as someone who prefers dark, rich beer, this is definitely my kind of drink.